Kristopher-Ray/polaris-us.org/content/hidden/hiring-policy-advisor.md

 * ﻿﻿Bring at least three years of experience working in national security;
 * ﻿﻿Hold a robust understanding of contemporary geopolitics and an interest in strategic communications;
-* ﻿﻿Have strong writing and research skills;\
+* ﻿﻿Have strong writing and research skills;
-  but not necessarily required.
+* Be broadly aligned with our values, as found on our website;
+* Prior experience in Congress, the Executive Branch, or on campaigns is preferred but not necessarily required;
 * ﻿﻿Be available to begin by May 1, 2025.

 **Deadline**